Mr-Oro/Big_Data_Analytics_Coursework/README.md

 This repository has my worked out solutions for the work assigned.
 This was a graduate level course taught at my institution.

-The solutions are done in python and are conducted in Juptyer notebooks
+The solutions are done in python and are conducted in Juptyer notebooks I will also include the html file of the Juptyer notebook Datasets are used in some of the notebook but the datasets are too large to upload on github

 Work done throught this course consists of the following subjects/topics: